India’s LT-LEDS essentially is its strategy to become net zero by 2070

 India’s LT-LEDS essentially is its strategy to become net zero by 2070.
 We have already heard our industry leaders predicting India being a 40 trillion economy before 2050.
-By then, our economy must be well on its way to net zero and significantly decoupled with emissions growth, suggests Rahul Gossain.
+By then, our economy must be well on its way to net zero and significantly decoupled with emissions growth, suggests Bose Verghese.

 India submitted its Long-Term Low Emission Development Strategy (LT-LEDS), for transition to net zero emissions by or around mid-century to the United Nations' Framework Convention on Climate Change (UNFCCC) during the just concluded COP27.
 With this, India joined other large emitters like China, US, Russia and Japan, who had already submitted their strategies.
 As expected, the strategy is well aligned to and builds on the existing National Development Councils (NDCs) under the Paris Agreement.